hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-procedure-intro.md

 The following are supported usage scenarios for this profile:

-- Query for a procedures performed on a patient
+- Query for procedures performed on a patient
 - Record or update a record of a procedure performed on a patient